Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 - `path: '.'` scans the repository root.
 - `format: 'ALL'` generates multiple report formats.
 - `--failOnCVSS 7` sets the failure threshold to high severity.
+- `--disableOssIndex` suppresses the Sonatype OSS Index analyzer warning for this beginner-friendly demo.

 The reports are uploaded even if the scan fails, which is important for teaching and debugging.

+For this guide, the SCA workflow intentionally uses NVD-based sources only.
+That keeps setup simple and avoids Sonatype credential management in a beginner lab.

+If you previously saw a warning like `Sonatype OSS Index Analyzer disabled due to missing credentials`, this README now avoids that noise by explicitly disabling the OSS Index analyzer in the workflow arguments.
+That warning is not a fatal error, but disabling the analyzer makes the demo cleaner and easier to teach.

 ---